hbkworld/streaming-spec/complex_types.md

 ## Terminology

 - Signal: A signal is a data source delivering signal values.
 On the transport layer, each signal has a unique `Signal Number`.
 On the representation layer, each signal has a unique `Signal name`.

+- Unique signal id: Each signal has an id that is unique on the device.
+It is used to deteremine the signal on the presentation layer.

 - Signal value: A signal value consists at least of one member.
 Arrays and structs can be used to combine several members to a compound signal value.
 - Member: A member is a base data type carrying some measured information.
 - Time Family: Describes how time stamps are to be interpreted.